laracasts/Behat-Laravel-Extension/readme.md

 features/bootstrap/FeatureContext.php
 ~~~

-At this point, unless you are doing only domain testing an no DOM interactions, you should set it to extend MinkContext.
+At this point you should set it to extend MinkContext.

 ~~~